opentable/otj-metrics/readme.md

 `MetricAnnotationConfiguration` for more details.)
-Do note that the metric names automatically generated as a result of these annotations will be a function of the package structure, class naming, and function naming.
+Do note that the metric names automatically generated as a result of these annotations will be a function of the package structure, class naming, and function naming (unless you use the `name`/`absolute` parameters).
 Therefore, if you rearrange or refactor your code, your metric names may implicitly be changed as well.

 Graphite
 --------